Teddyzander/PBC/README.md

 cmake --build build
 ```

 Once the build process is complete, parameters can be changed in database_constants.h.
+The only parameter that requires changing before testing is *FileName* - please change to the location you wish to save the tree JSON files.
 The following command to execute the Vectorized Batch PIR:

 ```
 ./build/bin/vectorized_batch_pir